 Improved fine motor control may be a pathway to increased academic performance in young children.
 Multiple studies have shown that the child’s fine motor skills are involved in the development of cognitive abilities.
 Researchers at the University of Nottingham School of Psychology in the UK found that fine motor skills were a significant predictor of mathematical abilities in preschool-aged students.

 Printables to Help Build Fine Motor Skills

-Including fun activities in your child’s daily routine is a great way to help them improve their fine motor coordination.
-Printable activities can naturally engage children’s creativity and dexterity.
+Including a fun fine motor activity in your child’s daily routine is a great way to help them improve their fine motor coordination.
+Printable activities can naturally engage children’s creativity and manual dexterity.
 Below are four summer-themed activities for preschoolers that involve coloring, cutting, tracing, and placing objects, intended to help your child work on their motor skills through play.
 Download and enjoy!

 Sea Animals Coloring Printable

 Using crayons or markers to color can help strengthen and stabilize wrist muscles.
 Using tools like scissors can develop hand strength and hand-eye coordination.

 Grid drawing helps children with their fine motor practice as well as their observational and drawing skills.
 Compartmentalizing the drawing into smaller units also helps children understand how shapes relate to each other proportionally and how to more keenly observe detail.

 Line tracing is a great exercise for children who are just starting to print their letters.
 By tracing the lines on this sheet, children can increase their fine motor strength through writing.